cicsdev/cics-java-liberty-sqlj/README.md

 IBM Data Studio Version 4.1.x [available here](https://www.ibm.com/developerworks/downloads/im/data) installed

 ## Configuration
 The sample code can be deployed as a WAR file into a CICS Liberty JVM server.
-The SimpleSQLJServlet servlet can then be used to display the current timestam from DB2
+The SimpleSQLJServlet servlet can then be used to display the current timestamp from DB2

 ### To import the samples into Eclipse
 1. Import the projects into CICS Explorer using **File -> Import -> General -> Existing** projects into workspace